dram/smlnj-mirror/dev-notes/cps-primops.md

   * expose the representation of arrays and vectors to CPS so that CSE can be used to eliminate redundant memory operations.
 This should also simplify the code generator a bit, since many operations have to fetch the data pointer.
 It could also make substrings and slices more efficient.
+(See `new-sequence-primops.md` for a proposal).

   * Replace `RAW64SUBSCRIPT` with a `RAWSUBSCRIPT of numkind` to support packed sequences of other sizes and types.
 There should be matching `RAWSUBSCRIPTV` and `RAWUPDATE` primops to support the exposed representation of arrays and vectors as described above.

-  * The `arithop` datatype could be made more precise by splitting it into pure and impure types.
-Of the 21 constructors, 13 are always pure, two are always impure, and only six can appear as arguments to either `ARITH` or `PURE_ARITH`.
-We might also want to make the representation of primitive operations more uniform throughout the phases of the compiler to streamline translation. <br/>
-    Note: code generation for impure floating-point operations in `mlriscGen.sml` has been commented out, since it does not appear to be needed.